Algorithm - Rules which apply to search engines when they are ranking a site’s listing within its index.

 Headline - A bolded short title located at the top of a web page, informing the user what the page’s topic is, such as what type of service or product the website offers.
 Headlines are very important because it immediately informs the user of the topic, allowing them to decide whether or not they want to read the content on the page.

-Hyperlink - An underlined word or phrase, which is blue in color, and when it is clicked on it will take a person to another web page.
+Hyperlink - An underlined word or phrase, which is a different color, and when it is clicked on it will take a person to another web page.

 IP Address - A set of numbers used for a computer or device to acknowledge a website address.